 This guide presumes you are upgrading a FlightBox system assembled from a kit or purchased as an assembled, running system (FB1X).
 If you are using a generic Stratux system the process may differ.

-Before installing the upgrade you will need to update the software on your FlightBox with a new version that supports the AHRS / GPS / Baro sensor board.
+Before installing the hardware upgrade you will need to update the software on your FlightBox with a new version that supports the AHRS / GPS / Baro sensor board.
 There are three options for updating the software on your FlightBox system:

 You can install a beta update file.

 You can re-image the data card with a complete beta image.

 You can order a pre-imaged card from the web store.